Table of Contents[Hide][Click to Show]

 Christmas Eve Dinner in Poland: Wigilia

-This most important holiday for Polish families was officially a work day.
-A majority of women would work half a day and then go home to prepare traditional Christmas Eve supper.
+This most important holiday for Polish families was officially a workday.
+A majority of women would work half a day and then go home to prepare the traditional Christmas Eve supper.
 Trees were going up on that day too.
 Of course, just like in America, at least one string of lights would not work.
 Imagine the stress!
 Why it was all done at the last minute, it is hard to tell.
 Tradition, I guess!

 With everything in place, we would wait for a first star to appear in the sky.
 That was a sign to start supper and share opłatek (a thin tasteless wafer) with each other as a sign of love and well wishes.

 There was always an extra plate on the table for an unexpected guest, a symbolic invitation to anyone in need of company and a meal on this special evening.
 Christmas Eve marked the last day of Advent, so there was no meat.
-Instead, there was a variety of fish, red beet soup, pierogi stuffed with wild mushrooms, and poppy seed cake and other baked goodies.
+Instead, there was a variety of fish, red beet soup, pierogi stuffed with wild mushrooms, poppy seed cake and other baked goodies.

 After supper, it was time to sing Christmas carols.
 In my house, it was rather a non-synchronized singing due to the fact that my father did not have a good ear for music, but it did not stop him from being loud.